santa hat

 Let's do some math: (20 × 5) + (33 × 3) + (100 × 1) + (50 × 2) = 399

 We'll label this number as T. Now let's determine how many epochs we should get.
-This is what I usually turn to:
+Here's a reference table for NAI 1.5:

 200 T × 17 epochs ÷ 2 batch size = 1700 steps